 - Certificate of completion of the undergraduate degree in linguistics (at least Bachelor of Arts (B.A.) or equivalent, grade point average of the degree should at least correspond to the German grade 2.5, duration of undergraduate program: at least three years).

-- Documentation of advanced languages skills in French and English, at least at level B2 of the Common European Framework of Reference for Languages (CEFR).
+- Documentation of advanced language skills in French at least at level B2 and English at least at level C1 of the Common European Framework of Reference for Languages (CEFR).

 How to apply?